aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

     </TabItem>
     </Tabs>

+TODO: Will this still be true after mainnet?
+Should we add that branch?
+Find out where we can link off for more information on branches and determine if this should be done BEFORE building Aptos, as the end of the the setup script encourages you to do so next.

 ## Install the CLI

 Install the Aptos CLI following the [Installing Aptos CLI](/cli-tools/aptos-cli-tool/install-aptos-cli.md) guide.

-## Install tools
+## Install tools for macOS

-Make sure you have the below tools installed on your computer.
-You will need them for running the [Developer Tutorials](/docs/tutorials/index.md), in the order specified.
-The below list is for macOS:
+Make sure you have the below tools installed on your computer if running macOS.
+You will need them for running the [Developer Tutorials](/docs/tutorials/index.md), in the order specified:

 - **Homebrew**: [https://brew.sh/](https://brew.sh/)
 - **Node.js**: Install [Node.js](https://nodejs.org/en/download/), which will install `npm` and `npx`, by executing the below command on your Terminal: